 There are many choices at Hacienda Encantada, from casual to fine dining.
 For casual dining, the family favorite is the outdoor Taco Bar featuring live music every night.
 Parents can enjoy the cocktail-of-the-day and kids can dance on the large grassy area while waiting for the food.
 The friendly bartenders also give lessons on how to make speciality cocktails.
 For fine dining, nothing tops sitting on the terrace at Los Riscos Grill watching the glorious sunset and listening to the waves crashing on the beach.
 Kids are welcome at all the restaurants, but babysitting service is available if parents want to have a date night.

 Guests who prefer not to cook on vacation should consider the optional all-inclusive plan, which includes beverages and features a Dine Out Privilege that allows guests to dine at certain restaurants at the Golden Zone Marina.
-The complementary shuttle runs to the Golden Zone Marina (10-15 minute ride) every two hours.
+The resort shuttle runs to the Golden Zone Marina (10-15 minute ride) every two hours.
 For grocery shopping, there is a Sam’s Club a short drive away or families can request to have the refrigerator stocked prior to arrival.
 Forget something?
 There’s a great little market on property that carries a little of everything from milk to swim diapers.

 Activities: Something for Everyone